klozn/10-javascript/50-web-development/30-angular/codelab06/README.md

     This adds the button to our app, but of course this doesn't work yet.
 To fix this, we'll use ``routerLink``.
 Take a look at https://angular.io/api/router/RouterLink and see if you can get it working.
 Make sure the route corresponds to ``/setup-date/name-of-your-pet``.

+### Using route params
 - Once done, clicking the button will take you to the ``setup-date`` component.
 Let's extend this with some more functionality.
 You can start with copying the content of ``setup-date.component.html`` to the same file in your app.

+- Now let's add the logic.
+We've navigated to the date component to set up a date with a specific pet.
+To show this specific pet we'll first need to get the name from the url.
+You can use the `ActivatedRoute` component for this (https://angular.io/guide/router#getting-route-information).
+- Next we'll need to fetch the actual pet from the backend.
+You should know how to do this by now.
-Change this so that ``name`` and ``profileText`` of the selected pet are shown.
-Do not worry about the ``Let's Play`` button yet.
+- Finally, change the view so that the actual pet information is shown.

+- Do not worry about the ``Let's Play`` button yet.
 This is an advanced functionality and will be tackled in the next codelab.

--
+## Conclusion
+You've learned:
+- How to create a route to a component using `app-routing.module.ts`.
+- How to create links to a specific route using `routerLink`.
+- How to get route information with `ActivatedRoute`.